pukkaone/pukkaone.github.io/_posts/2011-11-06-mullet-logic-less-html-templates.md

 templates are pure HTML because they completely separate the commands from the templates.
 The separation is so complete that it's not obvious from looking only at the template where the dynamic data is going to be inserted in the template.
-In Mullet templates, the command in attributes point out the dynamic content.
+In Mullet templates, the presence of a special attribute indicates dynamic content is going to be inserted into the element.

 [Cambridge](http://code.google.com/p/cambridge/) and
 [Thymeleaf](http://www.thymeleaf.org/) have the same idea of coding the